Assalet/alx-system_engineering-devops/0x02-shell_redirections/README.md

--HELLO, WORLD-

-"Shell_redirections"
+SHELL_REDIRECTIONS

-Script that prints "Hello,World", followed by a new line to the standard output
+1-Task 0 -Script that prints "Hello,World", followed by a new line to the standard output 2-Task 1 -Write a script that displays a confused smiley "(Ôo)'